vs2961/trie-slingshot/README.md

 ## Global Trie Data Structure
+A Global Implementation of the Trie Data Structure.

-A project created for the Slingshot Fellowship Program.
+This is a project created for the Slingshot Fellowship Program.

 ## FAQ
 ***Where is the server hosted?***